-Welcome to the first installment of this three-part series on utilizing digital learning and analytics for a successful sustainability transformation.
+1/3 This article is the first installment of a three-part article series on utilising digital learning and analytics for a successful sustainability transformation.

 Starting with The Bottom-Up Approach and answering the question of why implementing sustainability from the bottom up stands a better chance of success?

 Importance of support in the face of change

 Truly, change is difficult and as creatures of habit people often resist company’s transformation efforts.
 A McKinsey study found that only 26% of transformation initiatives succeed, and that includes sustainable change projects.
 Unsurprisingly, the study highlighted that the most successful transformations drive change through empowerment, instead of mandating from the top.